wp-plugins/gravity-forms-list-field-date-picker/readme.txt

 2. Shows a list field using the jQuery datepicker

 == Changelog ==

+= 1.2 =
+* Improvement: Updated how field 'Date picker' option appears when editing a list field in the back-end form editor.
+* Maintenance: Updated back-end form editor JavaScript so it wont conflict with other plugins and is more adaptable to changes in the Gravity Forms JavaScript.
+* Fix: Resolve issue with plugin breaking single column list fields, but checking that field has columns before attempting to load and modify column contents.
+* Fix: Resolve PHP error messages - added isset( $choice["isDatePicker"] ) before calling array item, and check that list field has columns before calling column data.
+* Maintenance: Changed name from 'Gravity Forms - List Field Date Picker' to 'Date Picker in List Fields for Gravity Forms'.

 = 1.1 =
 * Feature: Added ability to select the date format for each datepicker field.
 Formats available are mm/dd/yyyy, dd/mm/yyyy, dd-mm-yyyy, dd.mm.yyyy, yyyy/mm/dd, yyyy-mm-dd, yyyy.mm.dd.